 It was serendipity at play….and Wendy and Camille immediately planned for her to visit Todos Santos in December for the volunteers to participate in a 3 day workshop to complete their training.
 The workshop was a huge success and the trained group of volunteers are now ready to serve.
 She has since returned to conduct another workshop for more volunteers.
 Comfort Care & Assistance is comprised of a group of friends volunteering to help friends in need at the end of life.
 It is not a for profit organization, but trained members of the group can make themselves available to help friends when other needs occur, such as post surgery, subject to their own arrangements.

 So, what’s in store for the future?
-Once Comfort Care & Assistance is well established and running smoothly, Wendy’s vision is to attract investors to help her create the “senior village” she has in mind.
-A charming, inviting environment for all three stages of aging in place…Senior Living, Senior Assistance, and End of Life Care.
+Now that Comfort Care & Assistance is well established and running smoothly, Wendy’s focus is currently to make her vision of creating a “senior village” a reality….She pictures a charming, inviting environment for all three stages of aging in place…Senior Active Living, Assisted Living, and End of Life Care.
 The idea is to have everything anyone could want all in the same place so once a resident might need care, they wouldn’t have to move away.

-Those of us who know Wendy, have every confidence in her drive and persistence, and know in our hearts she will do everything possible to make this happen for her beloved adopted puebla.
+Those of us who know Wendy, have every confidence in her drive and persistence, and uncanny ability to fill such a great need in her beloved adopted puebla.
 There’s already a waiting list to move to Cielo!